0xtooda/ZethSSH/README.md

 ---

 ### 👤 About Me
-I'm a 21-year-old full-stack developer and cybersecurity engineer with over 6 years of software development experience and 9 years immersed in offensive and defensive security.
-My expertise spans IoT security, reverse engineering, and advanced networking — grounded in deep knowledge of Linux environments, low-level system analysis, and secure infrastructure design.
+I'm a 21-year-old Full-stack dev with 9+ years of experience.
+Focused on Linux systems, malware analysis, and exploit development.
+Proficient in kernel-level system analysis, reverse engineering, and infrastructure security.
+Strong background in low-level systems programming and defensive security architecture.

 ---